Campfire Stories and Ozark Folklore

 “All I did was to look for the fellow that didn’t have no walnut juice on his hands!”

 The Mare With the False Tail

 There was a Missouri horse trader, a long time back, who owned a fine mare with one big flaw; she was missing a tail.
 Well, not missing, per se.
 It was more like a little tuft of hair where a tail should have been.

 His solution was to find a wigmaker in Kansas City who could fashion him a false tail.
 She did so, and the man outfitted the mare with a gorgeous saddle and a silver bridle.
 Then he took her to the fair to sell.

-The horse trader would then wait a while around the stables until he saw his buyer again.
-He’d apologize, saying that what he’d done wasn’t fair, and would buy the horse back if the buyer gave him a few dollars extra.
+Nevertheless, the horse trader decided to wait a while around the stables until he saw his buyer again.
+He apologized, saying that what he’d done wasn’t fair and that he would buy back the horse if the buyer gave him a few dollars extra.
 They struck a deal.

 And that was the horse trader’s scam.
 He would take that beautiful mare to shows and sell her, and then take a $20 premium when the disgruntled buyer sold the horse back to him.

 This worked fine until one day, in a small Ozark town, he sold the mare to an old man on the roadside for $200.
 The man didn’t bat an eye when he saw the trader remove the tail.
 Instead, he laughed.
 Later, when that crooked dealer was hanging around the stable, the old man never returned like the other buyers had.

 The horse trader was shocked.
 He rode down to the old man’s house and apologized, offering to buy back the mare from him.
 The new owner, however, would hear none of it.
 He liked that mare just fine and refused to take back the full price plus an extra $10.

 When the horse trader returned the following day, he was desperate.
 “That horse is all I got to live on, and feed a big family.
 Do you want to take the bread out of my little children’s mouths?”